-From civil unions and societal attitudes to representation and recent laws, we explore all there is to know about LGBT+ rights in Switzerland.
+From gay marriage to societal attitudes and recent laws, we explore all there is to know about LGBT+ rights in Switzerland.

 To help you understand the landscape of LGBT+ rights in Switzerland, this helpful guide provides the following information:

 - LGBT+ family and parenting rights in Switzerland

 - Violence and hate crimes against the LGBT+ community in Switzerland

 - LGBT+ representation in arts, media, and sports in Switzerland